junga-com/bg-core/readme.md

 ```bash
 $ /tmp/test4.sh.ut debug myCoolFunction:test42
 ```
-A new terminal will open running a debugger stopped on the line after the bgtraceBreak.
-The default UI is a terminal window running a debugger written in BASH so the requirements are minimal.
+By default, if the terminal environment has the DISPLAY var set, a new terminal window will open running a debugger stopped on the line after the bgtraceBreak.
+If DISPLAY is not set, it will use the page feature of the terminal to switch to and from the debugger UI.
+You can specify the debugger destination explicitly with the `bg-debugCntr debugger ...` command.
+That command also controls whether the debugger will be invoked if you enter cntr-c or if the script encounters an uncaught exception.

-You can also configure the terminal to connect to a stand alone JS GUI debugger or an Atom IDE debugger.
-The debugger protocol is documented so other IDEs can be supported.
+You can also configure the debugger to connect to an Atom IDE debugger.
+If you use a different IDEs it should be pretty straight forward to add support for debugging from that environment.

 Any script that sources /usr/lib/bg_core.sh can be ran in the debugger.
 There are a number of ways to invoke the debugger such as inserting a bgtraceBreak call at the place in your script that you want to examine.
+When bg-debugCntr is sourced you can use `bgdb <script> <arguments...>`. bgdb works with foreign scripts that do not source bg_core.sh (at least for simple scripts).

 The debugger is part of a larger system of development that includes a tracing system and virtual in-place installation of project source folders.